siva2204/icsi-membership-scrape/readme.md

 - ACS list has 47101 records (retrived 10000 records as of now)
 - [file](scraper/acs-data.json)

-**since the service is slow and crashing at a time, scraping this much data is taking time, and this site has some logical bugs in ACS pagination logic**
+**since the icsi site is slow and crashing at a time, scraping this much data is taking time, and this site has some logical bugs in ACS pagination logic**

 #### indexing
 [typesense](https://typesense.org/) is opensource, lighting fast memory database.